-CityPASS is available in 11 U.S. Cities and includes admission to each city’s top attractions for up to half the cost it normally would.
-CityPASS is a great choice if you are visiting a city and visiting all the top attractions on vacation.
+CityPASS is available in 13 U.S. Cities and includes admission to each city’s top attractions for up to half the cost it normally would.
+CityPASS is a great choice if you are visiting a city and want to check out some of the top attractions while on vacation.

-The Boston CityPASS includes four popular attractions and is $56 for adults 12+ and $44 for ages 3-11.
-CityPASS also includes the ability to skip most lines at an attraction which is a perk if you are limited on time at a popular location like the Aquarium!
+The Boston CityPASS includes four popular attractions and is $64 for adults 12+ and $52 for ages 3-11.
+You’ll be able to see 4 of Boston’s top attractions for 45% off the retail ticket price.
+CityPASS Boston also includes the ability to skip most lines at an attraction which is a perk if you are limited on time at a popular location like the Aquarium!

-I have a post Is Go Boston Worth It? that breaks down the attraction pass to see if it’s worth it for your travels to Boston.
-Just like Go Boston, the CityPASS really depends on what type of traveler you are and what you plan to see and do in Boston (or another city if you are traveling elsewhere from Boston this summer!)
+Just like the Go Boston pass, the CityPASS really depends on what type of traveler you are and what you plan to see and do in Boston (or another city if you are traveling elsewhere from Boston this summer!)

 The Boston CityPASS is a little easier to break down since it only includes 4-5 attractions in the pass.
 The nice thing about the CityPASS is that you have 9 days to use it so you don’t have to rush around the city to see everything in a few days.

-Below are the attractions included in the Boston CityPASS, the price of admission, and some tips for saving money on these attractions if you decide not to do the CityPASS.
+Below are the attractions included in the Boston CityPASS, the regular price of admission at these venues without CityPASS, and some tips for saving money on these attractions if you decide not to do the CityPASS.

 DISCOUNTS: Boston Public Library Cardholders (any MA resident can become one!) can request a FREE New England Aquarium library pass for up to 4 people from September to June only.
 College students and AAA members can save $2 on admission.
 Active duty military can get $10 off adult admission and $5 off children admission, and Mass (only) EBT cardholders receive $2 admission.